MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-bot-context.md

 ms.reviewer: nenellim
 ms.custom: bap-template
 ---
-# Enable bot context NuGet package
+# Enable bot context

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

+Bot context includes context name-value pairs for the current conversation and custom context passed by API programmatically.
 When customers start a conversation, the relevant context that's related to the customer, the issue they're facing, and recent activities performed by them can be made available for the bot to intelligently provide contextual responses to resolve customer issues in a quick and efficient manner.
 For example, the bot can use the signed-in user details to look up the recent case information or order history of the customer and provide a response.
-Similarly, the pre-conversation information, custom context, or recent pages browsed on a website by the customer can be passed on to the bot by [configuring context variables](context-variables-for-bot.md) for your bots.
+Similarly, the pre-conversation information, custom context, or recent pages browsed on a website by the customer can be passed on to the bot by configuring context variables for your Azure or Power Virtual Agents bots.

 As a bot author, you can enable your Azure bots to understand context while authoring a bot flow.
-Bot context includes context name-value pairs for the current conversation and custom context passed by API programmatically.

 ## Install the bot SDK in your project